SE-TINF22B6/Statify/Documentation/srs.md

 As a user I want the website to be responsive so that I can use it on my laptop as well as on my smartphone.

 #### 2.4 Class Diagram
 This class diagram shows how our backend is structured.
-We are using the Open-Closed Principle, where we have an Statistics interface that won't be modified.
+We are using the Open-Closed Principle, where we have an Statistics class that won't be modified.
 To add new types of statistics, you can instead create a new class that extends the statistics class.

 ![UML Class Diagram](diagrams/UML_Class_Diagram.svg)